 The link between mental health and drug addiction disorders has a strong correlation.
-There are reports of drug users developing mental health issues as the result of ongoing abuse, such as paranoia and other psychoses.
+There are reports of drug users developing mental health issues as the result of ongoing abuse, such as paranoia and other psychosis.
 There are concerns that drug abuse can increase a user’s vulnerability to mental disorders.

 Furthermore, the treatment of drug disorders could lessen the effects of the mental illness.
 One area where this theory has been quite significantly tested is with cannabis and related cannabinoid substances.
-The links between cannabinoids and psychosis also lead to an interesting discussion about nicotine/tobacco use and psychosis.

 Cannabis Drug Addiction And Mental Health Disorders

 Cannabis is a substance gaining popularity in the US as both an illegal and recreational drug.
 It all depends on which state you live in.
 The rise in the legalization of recreational and medicinal marijuana in the country has raised concerns.
 Critics worry about accessibility and a rise in mental health issues.

 This is the illegal drug of choice among teens and many adults.
 Legalization could place it in the hands of a younger or more vulnerable market.
 The worry is that early-onset addiction and legal use in those with pre-existing mental disorder could pose a big problem.

 On top of this, there is the rise in synthetic substances, such as Spice.
 Here the toxicity is high, and there is a higher risk of psychosis in users with no apparent mental disorder.

 There Are Definite Risk Factors For This Drug Addiction And Mental Health Issues

 The issue with cannabis is the dual effect on people with pre-existing mental illnesses and those that go on to develop psychosis.
 There are social and genetic factors here that can have a massive impact on the likelihood of addiction disorders and psychosis.